 - 1 outer leaf of cabbage cut round the size of the top of a lid

-After ½ hour or so (you can let it sit for hours), massage the cabbage with clean hands, until the juice begins to drip down to the bottom of the bowl (about 5 minutes).
+- After 1/2 hour or so (you can let it sit for hours), massage the cabbage with clean hands.
+Massage until the juice begins to drip down to the bottom of the bowl (about 5 minutes).

-Screw your lid on tightly keep in a cool dark place for t weeks.
+- Screw your lid on tightly keep in a cool dark place for 2-5 weeks.